Linear Regularizers Enforce the Strict Saddle Property

 \section{Abstract}

-Satisfaction of the strict saddle property has become a standard assumption in non-convex optimization, and it ensures that gradient descent will almost always escape saddle points.
+Satisfaction of the strict saddle property has become a standard assumption in non-convex optimization, and it ensures that many first-order optimization algorithms will almost always escape saddle points.
 However, functions exist in machine learning that do not satisfy this property, such as the loss function of a neural network with at least two hidden layers.
-Gradient descent may converge to non-strict saddle points of such functions, and there do not currently exist any first-order methods that reliably escape non-strict saddle points.
+First-order methods such as gradient descent may converge to non-strict saddle points of such functions, and there do not currently exist any first-order methods that reliably escape non-strict saddle points.
 To address this need, we demonstrate that regularizing a function with a linear term enforces the strict saddle property, and we provide justification for only regularizing locally, i.e., when the norm of the gradient falls below a certain threshold.
 We analyze bifurcations that may result from this form of regularization, and then we provide a selection rule for regularizers that depends only on the gradient of an objective function.
-This rule is shown to guarantee that gradient descent will escape the neighborhoods around a broad class of non-strict saddle points.
-This behavior is demonstrated on common examples of non-strict saddle points, and numerical results are provided from the training of a neural network.
+This rule is shown to guarantee that gradient descent will escape the neighborhoods around a broad class of non-strict saddle points, and this behavior is demonstrated on numerical examples of non-strict saddle points common in the optimization literature.